-EPCR Implement a new comprehensive electronic Patient Care Record (ePCR) that records digitally our patient interaction and shares that information with other relevant organisations such as a patient's GP and care providers that we convey patients to Connecting Clinicians IPADS Builds on the roll out of iPads to our front-line clinicians to provide ambulance crews with upto-date information about patients and other capabilities which will inform better decision making and improve interoperation with care partners.
-(Health Informatics) Local Health and Care Records Exemplar In London, we are collaborating with regional health and care partners to become a Local Integrated Care Record Exemplar.
+EPCR Implement a new comprehensive electronic Patient Care Record (ePCR) that records digitally our patient interaction and shares that information with other relevant organisations such as a patient's GP and care providers that we convey patients to Connecting Clinicians IPADS Builds on the roll out of iPads to our front-line clinicians to provide ambulance crews with up- to-date information about patients and other capabilities which will inform better decision making and improve interoperation with care partners.
+(Health Informatics) Local Health and Carehealth and care partners to become Integrated Care Record Exemplar.Records Exemplarmeans that London will be one of the In London, we are collaborating with regional health and care partners to become a Local Integrated Care Record Exemplar.
 This means that London will be one of the first regions in the country to benefit from full interoperability National record locator service The creation of a National Record Locator Service "acts as a national index to be able to find out what records exist for a patient across local and national care record solutions (such as SCR)."
 Ambulance Radio Programme ESN / Airwaves / Ambulance Radio Programme Integrated Communication Control System (ICCS).
-Use of secure national mobile data network Computer Aided Dispatch CAD refresh CAD enhancements and hardware refresh and/or a CAD replacement MDVS National MDT replacement scheme IM&T MDT / Sat Nav Garmin SatNav, MDT3 Roll out, etc. Essentials Telephony (Avaya) - 999 Avaya Telephony Upgrade
+Use of secure national mobile data network Computer Aided Dispatch CAD refresh regions in the country to benefit from full interoperability The creation of a National Record Locator Service "acts as a national index to be able to find out what records exist for a patient across local and national care record solutions (such as SCR)."
+Integrated Communication Control System (ICCS).
+Use of secure national mobile data network CAD enhancements and hardware refresh and/or a CAD replacement National MDT replacement scheme Garmin SatNav, MDT3 Roll out, etc. MDVS National MDT replacement scheme IM&T MDT / Sat Nav Garmin SatNav, MDT3 Roll out, etc. Essentials Telephony (Avaya) - 999 Avaya Telephony Upgrade